pdaehne/TL866-FlashROM-Adapter/README.md

 ### Soldering the Connection to the SN001-1 Adapter

 Next, solder the two 2x12 pin headers to the underside of the PCB which connect the PCB to the SN001-01 adapter.
-It is crucial the these pin headers are correclty aligned, otherwise they might not fit onto the adapter.
+It is crucial that these pin headers are correctly aligned, otherwise they might not fit onto the adapter.
 I recommend to stick the SN001-01 adapter into a breadboard, stick the 2x12 pin headers onto the adapter, and finally put the PCB on the pin headers.
 Doing so ensures correct alignment, but you have to be careful not to drop solder onto the